mgoellnitz/trackdown/README.md

  Martin Goellnitz  /    Tue Sep 6 21:29:12 2016 +0200

     refs #ROOT - make root directory of source code a valid place for the issue collection file and roadmap file

-## COPY release notes.

-*1.0*

-When closing a release or sprint, it should be possible to copy all the resolved issues to a new [Markdown][markdown] file to remove them from the issue collection and have a contribution to release notes.

 ## UPDATE command for the commit hook (resolved)